PaulleDemon/AWS-deployment/django-channels.md

 ```

-3. If you have appication loadbalancer.
+3. If you have an appication loadbalancer.
 Go to environment -> loadbalancer -> edit:

-4. If you want to use HTTPS and have ssl certificate then click on add listner and fill in the port number to be 443 choose your ssl certificate and choose any SSL policy from the dropdown.
+4. If you want to use HTTPS and have an SSL certificate then click on add listener and fill in the port number to be 443 choose your SSL certificate and choose any SSL policy from the dropdown.

 ![HTTPS](https://github.com/PaulleDemon/AWS-deployment/blob/master/images/ElastiCache/create-https-loadbalancer.png)

-5. Then go ahead and add processes and match the below settings.(make sure you enable stickness in port 5000)
+5. Then go ahead and add processes and match the below settings. (make sure you enable stickiness in port 5000)
 ![process](https://github.com/PaulleDemon/AWS-deployment/blob/master/images/ElastiCache/loadbalancer-config.jpg)

-You health check might fail with "100% of get request failing with 4xx".
-Thats why I gave a different health check path that returns 200 Ok status.
+Your health check might fail with "100% of GET request failing with 4xx".
+That's why I gave a different health check path that returns 200 Ok status.

 6. Now under Rules match the below (if you aren't using HTTPS then change the listener port to 80) the process is the name you gave :
 ![rules](https://github.com/PaulleDemon/AWS-deployment/blob/master/images/ElastiCache/rules.jpg)